What is digital transformation, and why is it non-negotiable in 2026?

-The 5 Pillars of Digital Transformation
+The 5 pillars of digital transformation

-1. Customer Experience (CX)
+1. Customer experience (CX)

 - Frictionless transitions: start a task on mobile, finish it on desktop without losing context

-2. Operational Efficiency
+2. Operational efficiency

 - Process automation: replacing repetitive manual tasks with software

-- Cloud infrastructure: scalable, secure, accessible-from-anywhere architecture
+- Cloud infrastructure: scalable, secure, accessible from anywhere

-3. Business Model Innovation
+3. Business model innovation

-- Subscription models: recurring revenue instead of one-time sales (SaaS mindset)
+- Subscription models: recurring revenue instead of one-time sales

-- Platform business models: building marketplaces and ecosystems
+- Platform business models: marketplaces and ecosystems

 - Data monetization: turning existing data assets into commercial value

-4. Organizational Culture and Competencies
+4. Organizational culture and competencies

-- Change management: employee fears and resistance must be actively addressed
+- Change management: employee fears and resistance must be addressed actively

-5. Technology Foundation
+5. Technology foundation

-| Technology | Role | 2026 Trend |
+| Technology | Role | 2026 trend |

 |---|---|---|